RicardoCoutinho/PLOG/README.md

 The project's purpose is to learn the basics of PROLOG while using a declarative paradigm.

-It's a game developed in PROLOG programming language and playable via terminal/console.
+Basically, it's a game developed in PROLOG programming language and playable via terminal/console.

 ## Collaborators